 Mortgage Jargon Buster

-Purchasing your first home is exciting, but it can be stressful.
+Purchasing your first home or moving house is exciting, but it can be stressful.
 However, it does not have to be!
 That is why The Mortgage Centre will be there with you every step of the way, to guide you through what can sometimes be a bit of a minefield of a process.

-We offer a step-by-step guide from initially getting an idea of what you can borrow, through to when you pick up the keys to your new home.
+We offer a step-by-step mortgage guide from initially getting an idea of what you can borrow, through to when you pick up the keys to your new home.
 We will even stick around afterwards (if you will have us!).
 Sound good?
 Get in contact!

 When you’re thinking about getting a mortgage, we know that being plunged into the world of mortgage jargon can be quite jarring and make the whole mortgage process less accessible.
 If you’re finding yourself lost in a web of technical speak, let us help you untangle it with our mortgage jargon buster.
 Use our FAQ below to get jargon busting.

 Your first payment will be slightly more than your regular monthly amount.
 Make sure you are ready to make it on time.
 The lender normally writes to you within 10 days of completion to explain what they are taking and when.

 It’s normally more than your regular monthly payment.
 That’s because it includes an initial interest payment.
 This covers the interest for the days between the date you move in and the end of that month.